fxm90/dev-notes/README.md

 ## #38 - Lightweight observable implementation
 🕵️‍♂️ ~~If you need a simple and lightweight observable implementation for e.g. UI bindings check out the following gist: [Observable.swift](https://gist.github.com/fxm90/26357043cfe174fabdeedd07d0f25314)~~

-For reusability reasons I've moved the code into a framework and released it as a CocoaPod.
+For re-usability reasons I've moved the code into a framework and released it as a CocoaPod.
 Please check out https://github.com/fxm90/LightweightObservable 🙂

 ## #37 - Run test cases in playground